 What States Sell the Most Lottery Tickets?
 (Lottery Trivia Question 2010-11)

 Lottery sales has become an important revenue generator for most U.S. States.
 Obviously, we assume that the states with the largest population sell the most tickets and make the most amount of money.
-To determine whether this is true or not, we ask::
+To determine whether this is true or not, we ask::- What are the top 5 lottery revenue generating States? (those making the most money)

-• What are the bottom 5 lottery revenue generating States? (those making the least money)
+- What are the bottom 5 lottery revenue generating States? (those making the least money)

 Enter your answer by leaving a Comment to this post below.
 Leave your name, and if you have a website or blog, provide it's URL and name.